salilc/EuroEDA/README.md

 EDA using SQL for Euro Football dataset between 2008-2016

 Description
-The ultimate Soccer database for data analysis and machine learning
+The Soccer database for data analysis and machine learning.

 +25,000 matches
 +10,000 players